 Conceptual Models for Global Health Governance

-Globalization has led to an appreciation of a global politics beyond the control of nation-states and the traditional system of international relations.
+Globalization has led to an appreciation of a global politics beyond the control of nation states and the traditional system of international relations.
 Global politics is characterized by a pluralization of governance mediated by a constant effort to establish shared norms of global public goods and bads to constrain the exercise of power or, expressed in another way, to attain a more equitable access to power resources.
-Traditional state institutions of national and international governance have become more diversified as a reaction to their inherent limitations and the increasing power of new forms of governance built by private actors.
-Though the state remains a powerful, often dominant, actor in governance, it competes with and sometimes is itself governed by a diverse set of non-state actors, including corporations, foundations, religious groups, social advocacy organizations and ‘dark networks’, such as al-Qaeda or narcotics cartels.
+Traditional state institutions of national and international governance have became more diversified as a reaction to their inherent limitations and the increasing power of new forms of governance built by private actors.
+Though the state remains a powerful, often dominant, actor in governance, it competes with and sometimes is itself governed by a diverse set of non-state actors, including corporations, foundations, religious groups, social advocacy organizations and “dark networks” like al-Quaida or narcotics cartels.
 States and traditional institutions of international governance are increasingly seen as complex assemblages in and of themselves, comprised of more or less well-networked nodes operating somewhere on the spectrum between cooperation and competition.
-States have actively embraced this pluralization, seeking to increase or protect their power by vigorous use of governance devices such as privatization and partnerships.
+States have actively embraced this pluralization, seeking to increase or protect their power by vigorous use of governance devices like privatization and partnerships.

 Suggested Citation: Suggested Citation